COVID-19 Travel Advice

 • Proof of immunization (e.g. an immunization record, proof of vaccination certificate) is required to verify the COVID-19 vaccine product received outside of Canada or Ontario

-• Individuals who have received a partial or complete COVID-19 vaccine series outside of Ontario or Canada should contact Lambton Public Health to have their COVID-19 immunization record documented in the provincial COVID-19 vaccine record system•
+• Individuals who have received a partial or complete COVID-19 vaccine series outside of Ontario or Canada and live in Lambton County should contact Lambton Public Health to have their COVID-19 immunization record documented in the provincial COVID-19 vaccine record system•

 • Individuals who received the first dose of a two-dose Health Canada authorized COVID-19 vaccine series outside of Ontario or Canada do not need to restart the vaccine series, but should receive the second dose as close to the interval recommended by Ontario as possible

 • Individuals who have received all or some of the recommended doses of a COVID-19 vaccine that is neither authorized by Health Canada nor listed for emergency use by World Health Organization (WHO) should be offered a new series of a Health Canada authorized COVID-19 vaccine